Alexandre-50/Project_Kafka_Sport_Event/projet_big_data/real-time-sport-events-kafka/README.md

     - SUBSTITUTION
 and sends a JSON payload to the `sport.events` topic.

-2.  **`Consumer (consumer_sports.py)`**: Listens to the topic.
-It displays a **Live Dashboard** in the terminal using the `rich` library to show real-time stats (events per match, distribution of fouls/goals) and saves the raw data to `data/sample_output.jsonl`.
+2.  **`Consumer (consumer_sports.py)`**:
+   The consumer subscribes to the same topic and:
+   - Displays a real-time dashboard in the terminal using the rich library
+   - Aggregates statistics (events per match, event distribution)
+   - Writes raw events to data/sample_output.jsonl

 ---

 ## How to Run (Live Demo)
-I have created a PowerShell script to automate the demonstration and open the necessary terminals.
+We have created a PowerShell script to automate the demonstration and open the necessary terminals.

 **Simply run:**
 ```powershell